vaishavs/Functional-Programming-CPP/05_FP_techniques/04_applicative.md

 auto line = greet(Config{"Ada", 36});              // "Ada is 36"
 ```

-This is how you assemble many computations that each read from a shared configuration/context and combine their results — without threading the context through by hand.
+This is how many computations are assembled that each read from a shared configuration/context and combine their results — without threading the context through by hand.
 The "effect" the Reader applicative adds is *dependence on an ambient environment*.

 #### 6. Async